Communities

 • If you write `\\$`, then Markdown sees the first backslash as escaping the second backslash, therefore the output contains `\$`.
 This gets sent to the browser where MathJax then interprets the single backslash as taking the dollar sign literally instead of interpreting it as starting or ending math content.

-Suggested over 2 years ago by DNB‭
+Suggested almost 3 years ago by DNB‭